Quantum fields in boson star spacetime

 \section{Model}

 In the following, we review field quantization in static curved spacetimes (see e.g. \cite{Birrell:1982ix,Fulling:1989nb,Wald:1995yp,Mukhanov:2007zz,Parker:2009uva,Hu:2020luk}).
 Next, we introduce boson stars as classical solutions.
-Then, we discuss quantum fields in spherically symmetric spacetimes, and construct coherent states adapted to the symmetry of the spacetimes.
+Then, we construct coherent states adapted to the symmetry of spherically symmetric spacetimes, and discuss quantum fields in these backgrounds.
 Finally, we specify the regularization and renormalization scheme we use.